Homely/Homely.AspNetCore.Mvc.Helpers/README.md

 }
 ```

-### <a name="sample6">Custom Swagger wired up</a>
+### <a name="sample6">Custom OpenAPI (aka.
+Swagger) wired up</a>

-Swagger (using the [Swashbuckle library](https://github.com/domaindrivendev/Swashbuckle.AspNetCore)) has been wired up and allows for you to define the `title` and `version` of this API and also a custom `route prefix` (which is good for a gateway API with multiple swagger endpoints because each microservice has their own swagger doc).
+OpenAPI (using the [Swashbuckle library](https://github.com/domaindrivendev/Swashbuckle.AspNetCore)) has been wired up and allows for you to define the `title` and `version` of this API and also a custom `route prefix` (which is good for a gateway API with multiple OpenAPI endpoints because each microservice has their own OpenAPI doc).

 ```
 public void ConfigureServices(IServiceCollection services)